tmshkr/blue-green-beanstalk-example/README.md

 This is a simple example of how to use [Blue/Green Beanstalk](https://github.com/tmshkr/blue-green-beanstalk).

-The sample GitHub Actions workflow is in [deploy.yml](.github/workflows/deploy.yml).
+There are two sample GitHub Actions workflow:

+- [blue-green.yml](.github/workflows/blue-green.yml) uses two environments to perform a blue/green deployment.
+- [single-env.yml](.github/workflows/single-env.yml) uses a single environment, which may be useful for development/testing.

 You can use the provided [CloudFormation template](./beanstalk-iam.yml) to create the necessary roles to deploy using the [GitHub OIDC provider](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services).